GoogleCloudPlatform/point-of-sale/anthos-baremetal-edge-deployment/README.md

   * All [Compute Engine VMs](https://console.cloud.google.com/compute/instances) with a name prefixed by **"cnuc-"**
   * The [Cloud Storage](https://console.cloud.google.com/storage) bucket with a name prefixed by **"abm-edge-boot"**
   * The [Firewall Rules](https://console.cloud.google.com/networking/firewalls/list) `allow-pod-ingress` and `allow-pod-egress`
+- In addition, you might also want to cleanup the following changes made in your local workstation:
+  * Remove the GCE VM IP addresses added to the `/etc/hosts` file
+  * Remove the SSH configuration for `cnuc-*` in the `~/.ssh/config` file
+  * Remove the GCE VM fingerprints from the `~/.ssh/known_hosts` file